 \subsection{Identification of the Reduced Basis}

-The basis $\{\fB\bi\}_{i=1}^N$ is computed by means of a classical snapshot POD, see~\citep{sirovich1987}.
-In contrast to many other POD based reduction methods, it is important to point out that here, the primal variable is \emph{not} taken to be the displacement field.
-Instead, the POD is performed on fluctuations $\widetilde{\fF}$ of the deformation gradient.
+The basis $\{\fB\bi\}_{i=1}^N$ is computed by means of a classical snapshot POD.
+In contrast to many other POD based reduction methods, it is important to point out that here, the primal variable is \emph{not} taken to be the displacement field , $\fu$.
+Instead, the POD is performed on deformation gradient fluctuations, $\widetilde{\fF}$.

-During the snapshot POD, first, \emph{snapshots} are created by means of high-fidelity solutions to the nonlinear microscopic problem~\eqref{eq:intro:micro:problem} with different \emph{snapshot boundary conditions} $\olfF\bj$, $j=1,\dots,N_{\rm s}$, which are also called \emph{training boundary conditions}.
+During the snapshot POD, \emph{snapshots} are first created by means of high-fidelity solutions to the nonlinear microscopic problem~\eqref{eq:intro:micro:problem} with different \emph{snapshot boundary conditions} $\olfF\bj$, $j=1,\dots,N_{\rm s}$, which are also called \emph{training boundary conditions}.
 Each of these boundary conditions leads to a solution field $\fF\bj(\fX;\olfF)$.
-Typically, the Finite Element Method (FEM) or solvers making use of the Fast Fourier Transform \citep[e.g.][]{kabel2014} are used to this end.
+Typically, the Finite Element Method (FEM) or solvers making use of the Fast Fourier Transform \citep[e.g.,][]{kabel2014} are used to this end.
 The RB method presented here is independent of the discretization method utilized to obtain full field solutions.
 It is merely necessary to know the quadrature weights and the related discrete values of the solutions $\fF\bj(\fX;\olfF\bj)$.
 For better readability, the continuous notation is maintained for the moment.
-The corresponding fluctuation fields are computed by means of local subtraction of the macroscopic deformation gradient,
+The corresponding fluctuation fields are computed by means of local subtraction of the macroscopic deformation gradient